western-greece-developers/meetup/meetups/4/README.md

   When to use them, how and deploy options.
 - Introduction to Golang
 - Golang workshop.
 From Ruby gems to Go apps.
+- Cloudfoundry for developers (might do a "Cloudfoundry for admins" at some point)